henryiii/compclass/syllabus/computational.md

     * Writeup: 20%
 * JiTT Quizzes: 15%

-Just in Time Teaching (JiTT) quizzes will be due by the beginning of the class.
-A portion of the grade for the JiTT quizzes will be based solely on completion.
+Just in Time Teaching (JiTT) quizzes will be due at midnight before the class they cover.
+25% of the grade for the JiTT quizzes will be based solely on on-time completion.
+These will test preparation (reading the material in the book or other recommended sources) before the class begins, and will help shape the lecture to provide the most relevant information.

 ## Schedule: